 When melting due to solar radiation is the main cause, distribution of the problem is mostly depending on aspect.
 The elevation is mainly depending on air temperature and humidity.
 All aspects are affected in the event of rain on snow.

 Position of the weak layer in the snowpack

 - Weakening and failure of pre-existing weak layers in the snowpack or release at layer interfaces where water is ponding.

 - Rain represents also an additional load on weak layers.

 - Hours to days

 - Especially critical as water infiltrates for the first time deeper down, once the snowpack has warmed up to 0 °C.

-- Natural avalanches might be more likely at certain times of the day, in particular in the afternoon (unless rain is the dominating factor).
+- Natural avalanches might be more likely in the course of the day, depending on aspect (unless rain is the dominating factor).

 How to manage?